 When researching our trip to Chengdu China, I knew I wanted to see a giant panda up close.
 I just wasn’t sure how to see pandas in Chengdu.
 What I quickly learned is that there are a variety of options, depending on your budget.
 It took a lot of research into all of the panda information I could find to pick the right Chengdu panda tour.
 Here, I will walk through the options, and offer our advice on the best Chengdu panda tour – being a panda volunteer.
-After all, Chengdu is where to see pandas in China.

 Book a Panda Volunteer Experience – The Best Chengdu Panda Tour

 *This post contains compensated links.
 Find more info in my DISCLAIMER.

 There are a variety of panda centers and panda bases surrounding Chengdu.
 Some of them are as close as 40 minutes outside of the city.
 They are easy to get to and tickets are inexpensive.
 These are more similar to Chengdu panda zoo-like experiences, where visitors are able to walk around a panda park and see pandas hanging out in their outdoor living spaces and natural panda habitat.
 The Chengdu Research Base of Giant Panda Breeding is the most common Chengdu panda tour and one of the top Chengdu tourist attractions.

 Although we chose an experience that would be more hands-on, part of the experience we had as panda volunteers included this giant panda viewing experience.
 It’s possible to wander around and watch the pandas.
 Frankly, this was very similar to some of the experiences we had seeing pandas in the US, in Washington, DC, and San Diego.